How do I install MoveIt!?

 I would like to be listed as an official maintainer for a robot.
 What are my responsibilities?

 - You need to have access to the robot and be willing to maintain its MoveIt! configuration package, the MoveIt! interface and any associated components.
-Other responsibilities may include answering questions on the moveit-users mailing list.

 What robots does MoveIt! support?

 - MoveIt! has been used on over 65 robots.
 To find a list of robots that MoveIt! has been used with, check the Robots page.

 How do I hear the latest announcements on MoveIt!?